iot-lnu/applied-iot/BOM.md

 ## Hardware

 In order to be able to participate in the course you need to buy **hardware**.
 The course is based upon MicroPython, and we have chosen to work with Pycom's hardware.
+There is a possibility to flash MicroPython on other boards as well, but that will not be covered in the course.
+Also, Pycom has a good PyMakr plugin for both Atom.io and VSCode.

 We are happy to announce that [Electrokit.se](https://www.electrokit.com/) has agreed on setting up a couple of pre-assembled kits for the course, these kits will include both Pycom devices and sensors. **Links will come here very soon.**

-## What hardware is recommended
+## Recommended hardware - MicroPython boards

 ### Pycom devices: